🔧 To set up your White Label platform, you'll need to complete 3 steps on your end:

 Go to “Page Rules” and create a new page rule with the following settings, replacing exampleapp.com with your own custom domain.

-Go to “Speed” and disable Rocket Loader and Mirage for your custom Social Media Platform domain. 👉Both of these features result in Cloudflare attempting to add some javascript to your White Label Platform.
-This will break functionality on your White Label Platform due to the security settings your White Label Platform has enabled.
+Go to Speed and disable Rocket Loader and Mirage for your custom domain. ⚠️ Both of these features can result in Cloudflare attempting to add some javascript to your White Label Platform.
+This will break functionality on your White Label Platform due to its security settings.

-Your custom domain should be fully secured and ready to go.
-Visitors to your White Label Platform will see the green lock icon in their browser to let them know the site is secure.
+Once done, your custom domain is fully secured.
+Visitors to your white-labeled platform will see the green padlock icon in their browser, confirming the site is secure.

 Troubleshooting SSL Certificate In Cloudflare